-1.1 Introduction
+1 Introduction

-- 1.1.1 The purpose of this document material is to provide Brunei DCA and aerodrome operators with guidance on the policy, procedures and processes for the provision of aircraft fuelling and fuel installation management in addition to which is described in the BAR 14 Volume I Aerodromes Chapter 11.
-Further information can be found in ICAO Doc 9137 Part 1 (Chapter 16). - 1.1.2 Negligence or errors made in the receipt, storage and handling of fuel can endanger an aircraft and the lives of all on board.
-It is essential that the correct grade and quantity of fuel is supplied and that it is in a condition fit for use in aircraft. - 1.1.3 Certificate holders of aerodromes that have facilities for the storage of fuel are required under the BAR 14 Volume I Aerodromes to include, within the Aerodrome Manual, procedures to ensure that, throughout the processes of receiving, storing, managing, and distributing fuel, it is at all stages fit for use in aircraft. - 1.1.4 Non-certificated aerodromes where there is a facility for the storage of fuel, are not subject to BAR 14 Volume I Aerodromes, the Brunei DCA recommends that managers of those aerodromes, and those responsible for the reception, storage, distribution and handling of aviation fuel there, consider the guidance offered in this document and similarly produce procedures to ensure that aviation fuel used at the aerodrome is in, and remains in, a state fit for use by aircraft. - 1.1.5 Aerodrome certificate holders and fuel installation managers should ensure they are familiar with the requirements of the BAR 14 Volume I Aerodromes, where they relate to the contents of the Aerodrome Manual, and the preparation of procedures for the operation of fuel installations.
-In this context Aerodrome certificate holders should note: - a) that the BAR 14 Volume I Aerodromes, does not differentiate between single or multiple installations at the aerodrome, nor does it make distinction as to ownership of the installation(s); - b) that for the purpose of BAR 14, the meaning of the term "aviation fuel installation" is any apparatus or container, including a vehicle, designed, manufactured or adapted for the storage of aviation fuel or for the delivery of such fuel to an aircraft; and - c) that the Aerodrome Manual or the appropriate parts of it should be made available to those whose work involves processes contained within it. - 1.1.6 The BAR 14 Volume I Aerodromes requires fuel installation managers to satisfy themselves that: - a) fuel received at an installation is fit for use in aircraft; - b) the installation and the storage and dispensing processes will not render it unfit; - c) the fuel storage and delivery system is appropriately labelled; - d) the fuel should be sampled on delivery into the installation; and - e) the fuel should be of the correct grade for the installation. - 1.1.7 DCA Inspectors may seek confirmation of compliance with the BAR 14 and may carry out inspections with or without prior warning.
+- 1.1 Negligence or errors made in the receipt, storage and handling of fuel can endanger an aircraft and the lives of all on board.
+It is essential that the correct grade and quantity of fuel is supplied and that it is in a condition fit for use in aircraft. - 1.2 Certificate holders of aerodromes that have facilities for the storage of fuel are required under the Brunei Aviation Requirements, BAR 14 Volume I Aerodromes to include, within the Aerodrome Manual, procedures to ensure that, throughout the processes of receiving, storing, managing, and distributing fuel, it is at all stages fit for use in aircraft. - Non-certificated aerodromes where there is a facility for the storage of fuel, are not subject to Brunei Aviation Requirements, BAR 14 Volume I Aerodromes, the DCA recommends that managers of those aerodromes, and those responsible for the reception, storage, distribution and handling of aviation fuel there, consider the guidance offered in this document and similarly produce procedures to ensure that aviation fuel used at the aerodrome is in, and remains in, a state fit for use by aircraft. - 1.4 Aerodrome certificate holders and fuel installation managers should ensure they are familiar with the requirements of the Brunei Aviation Requirements, BAR 14 Volume I Aerodromes, where they relate to the contents of the Aerodrome Manual, and the preparation of procedures for the operation of fuel installations.
+In this context Aerodrome certificate holders should note: - a) that the Brunei Aviation Requirements, BAR 14 Volume I Aerodromes, does not differentiate between single or multiple installations at the aerodrome, nor does it make distinction as to ownership of the installation(s); - b) that for the purpose of Brunei Aviation Requirements, BAR 14, the meaning of the term "aviation fuel installation" is any apparatus or container, including a vehicle, designed, manufactured or adapted for the storage of aviation fuel or for the delivery of such fuel to an aircraft; and - c) that the Aerodrome Manual or the appropriate parts of it should be made available to those whose work involves processes contained within it. - 1.5 The Brunei Aviation Requirements, BAR 14 Volume I Aerodromes requires fuel installation managers to satisfy themselves that: - a) fuel received at an installation is fit for use in aircraft; - b) the installation and the storage and dispensing processes will not render it unfit; - c) the fuel storage and delivery system is appropriately labelled; - d) the fuel should be sampled on delivery into the installation; and - e) the fuel should be of the correct grade for the installation. - 1.6 DCA Inspectors may seek confirmation of compliance with the Brunei Aviation Requirements, BAR 14 and may carry out inspections with or without prior warning.